[updated 18th March 2020]

 From Bernard Puckett, poet, singer and MC at the Islington Folk Club, who posted them to Folk 21.
-Many good points, likely to be incorporated into the ‘Floor singing for beginners’ document if they’re not already there.
+Many good points, and it’s possible that they might still be incorporated at some point into the ‘Floor singing for beginners’ document if they’re not already there.
+However, any new version of that document is likelier to appear on the Wheal Alice blog than here.

 Floor Spot Guidelines